If you need a more accessible version of this website, click this button on the right. Switch to Accessible Site

 The journey of infancy unveils the uniqueness of every child, including the diverse ways their little feet may develop.
 Clubfoot and metatarsus adductus stand out as congenital foot conditions that influence the early stages of a child's mobility.
 Clubfoot presents as a deformity where the foot turns inward and downward, affecting the bones, muscles, tendons, and ligaments.
 Conversely, metatarsus adductus, involves a curved or turned in position of the front part of the foot.
 Both conditions are noticeable from birth and can be attributed to a combination of genetic and environmental factors.
 While clubfoot necessitates gentle manipulations and casting to guide the foot into proper alignment, metatarsus adductus often resolves with stretching exercises and wearing proper footwear.
 Understanding these congenital foot conditions empowers parents and podiatrists to initiate timely interventions, providing the best foundation for a child's healthy and active future.
 If your child has been born with one of these foot conditions, it is strongly suggested that you are under the care of a podiatrist who can promptly begin the correct treatment.

 Congenital foot problems require immediate attention to avoid future complications.
-If you have any concerns, contact Dr. Randy Garr of Utah.
+If you have any concerns, contact Dr. Randy Garr of Bigfoot Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 Congenital foot problems are deformities affecting the feet, toes, and/or ankles that children are born with.
 Some of these conditions have a genetic cause while others just happen.
 Some specific foot ailments that children may be born with include clubfeet, polydactyly/macrodactyly, and cleft foot.
 There are several other foot anomalies that can occur congenitally.
 What all of these conditions have in common is that a child may experience difficulty walking or performing everyday activities, as well as trouble finding footwear that fits their foot deformity.
 Some of these conditions are more serious than others.
 Consulting with a podiatrist as early as possible will help in properly diagnosing a child’s foot condition while getting the necessary treatment underway.